Chapter

 What does John 8:5 mean?

 Leviticus 20:10 and Deuteronomy 22:22 prescribed the death penalty for couples who committed adultery.
-However, the Pharisees who have brought this woman have only accused half of the guilty parties: the woman.
-This raises a serious problem with their attack on Jesus.
-Their goal, as shown in the next verse, is to trick Jesus into making one of two mistakes.
-As they see it, Jesus can either stone the woman, ruining His reputation for mercy (Matthew 11:19; Luke 6:36), and putting Himself at legal risk (John 18:31), or He can refuse and defy the law of Moses (John 8:6).
-In trying to show their superiority, however, these men have failed to fully follow the law themselves: they have not brought the guilty man!
+The Pharisees brought a guilty woman to Jesus (John 8:3–4).
+Their goal (John 8:6) is to trick Jesus into a public blunder.
+They assume there are only two options.
+Jesus can stone the woman, which would ruin His reputation for mercy (Matthew 11:19; Luke 6:36) and break Roman law (John 18:31).
+Or, He can defy the law of Moses (John 8:6).
+In trying to show their superiority they failed to fully follow the Law themselves: they have not brought the guilty man!

 Some interpreters believe this very fact plays into Jesus' response.
-The next verse indicates that Jesus writes something on the ground, silently absorbing questions until He chooses to respond.
-It's possible He was writing the very laws these men claimed to be following, in order to highlight their hypocrisy.
+Jesus writes something on the ground (John 8:6), silently absorbing questions until He chooses to respond (John 8:7).
+It's possible He was writing Mosaic laws these men claimed to follow to highlight their hypocrisy.
 Perhaps He wrote the names of the accusing Pharisees and their own sins.
-What, exactly, He was writing, we don't know.
-What we do know is that Jesus successfully answers this dilemma using a principle from which all Christians can learn.
-This is the difference between what we can do, and what we ought to do.
+We aren't told exactly what He writes.
+Yet Jesus successfully answers this dilemma using a principle valuable for all Christians: the difference between what we are able to do, and what we ought to do.

 Expand